Skip to content

 You’ll need a cumulative GPA of 3.0 and a bachelor’s degree or higher from an accredited college.
 Explore admission requirements.

 You’ll need a GPA of 3.0 on a 4.0 scale to apply to the Graduate Certificates in Integrative Medicine and Nutrition.
-You can learn more about our admissions policy here.
+Learn more about our admissions policy .

 Health care occupations, comprising dietitians, nutritionists, chiropractors, and other integrative medicine positions, have a 15% expected growth rate through 2029, according to the U.S. Bureau of Labor Statistics.